Updated: 26-Jan-23 12:01 ET

 Key Factors

-- At the current sales pace, the supply of new homes for sale stood at 9.0 months, versus 9.2 months in November and 5.6 months in December 2021.
-A six-month supply is typically associated with a more balanced market.
+- At the current sales pace, the supply of new homes for sale stood at 8.1 months, versus 9.1 months in March and 7.7 months in the year-ago period.

 Big Picture